Blupo/ColorPane/docs/index.md

 If you know how to use [Rojo](https://rojo.space), you can build the latest code from the development branch to get the newest features.
 Keep in mind that this is **development code**, and things can break or change quickly.

 The release build of the plugin in the library does not share palettes or preferences with any locally-installed builds.
 All locally-installed builds will have the same palettes and preferences.
-Multiple installations of ColorPane will generally not cause problems, unless you're trying to [inject ColorPane's API](user-guide/api/) for multiple installations.